jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 * Known how to acquire raw sequence reads from different sequencing platforms.
 * Known how to acquire complete or partial bacterial genomes.
-* Understand the type of data you are acquiring and the information that they contain (Fasta and Fastq files).
+* Understand the type of data you are acquiring and the information that they contain.

 Acquire raw sequence reads from SRA